 Cash App and Form 1099-K FAQs

-In 2022, the Internal Revenue Service (IRS) made changes to reporting requirements for Form 1099-K. You have questions, we have answers.
+In 2022, Congress made changes to the Internal Revenue Service’s (IRS) reporting requirements for the Form 1099-K. You have questions, we have answers.

 Do I need to worry about Form 1099-K?

-Form 1099-K is used to report transactions for the sale of goods and/or services through peer-to-peer (P2P) payment services like Cash App.
-If you have a standard, non-business Cash App account, you don’t need to worry about Form 1099-K. Cash App won’t report any of your personal transactions to the IRS.
+Form 1099-K is used to report transactions for the sale of goods and/or services made to Cash for Business accounts.
+If you have a personal Cash App account, you will not receive a Form 1099-K from Cash App, and Cash App will not report any of your personal transactions to the IRS.